 4. Rise and Fall: Swimming in the Rocky Waters

-By 2014, Snapdeal emerges as an e-commerce website in India.
+By 2014, Snapdeal emerged as an e-commerce website in India.
 The valuation was sensational, $6.5 billion.
 Big guns SoftBank, Kalaari Capital, and Nexus Venture Partners have deep-pocketed investments that boosted exponential growth.
-The aggressive marketing campaign and strategic tie-ups brought the site under focus at the peak of the period.
+The aggressive marketing campaign and strategic tie-ups brought the site into focus at the peak of the period.
 It catered to millions of users across the nation.

 The Near-Acquisition